James-Montgomery/python_project_template/Template_Instructions.md

 * We highly recommend assing a description, website url, and topics to your project Github repository to make it easy to find for users and contributors
 * We highly recommend making your package available for use through pypi
+* When writing your tests, use pytest fixtures for reusable test setup steps